parrt/cs652/lectures/gc.md

 **Analogy**: Imagine walking to the refrigerator and getting out a bowl of grapes.
 You pick up the bunch by the stem and look in the bottom of the bowl; there are a bunch of black and blue moldy grapes--that's the "garbage".
 Anything not reachable from the stem has gone "bad."
 (This analogy is attributed to Randy Nelson, now at Pixar, formerly of the Flying Karamazov Brothers).

 Imagine a heap of dynamic memory for a running program.
-Certain variables point into the heap to your data structures.
+Certain variables, *root pointers*, point into the heap to your data structures.
+Roots are any variables a program can access without indirecting through a pointer; this includes global variables, parameters, local variables typically.

+Anything *reachable* from a root is considered *live data*.
 When those variables no longer point at a data structure, nothing can reach the data structure so it's garbage:

 ![gc before](images/gc1.gif)